It may be the capital of the Sunshine State, but Brisbane is not content just to bask in the glow of an abundance of rays.

 A second runway for Brisbane Airport is under construction (scheduled to open by 2020), which will enable the city to handle more flights per hour than Hong Kong International Airport.
 Cranes dot the skyline as the city continues to experience record growth.
 Brisbane is evolving, and is fast becoming an epicentre for culture and creativity.

-Here are ten top things to do in Brisbane.
+Here are the ten best things to do in Brisbane.

 A ten-minute stroll over the Victoria Bridge from Brisbane’s CBD brings you to the fabulous Queensland Cultural Centre, which houses the joint Queensland Art Gallery and the Gallery of Modern Art (GOMA).
 GOMA opened in 2006 and showcases contemporary Australian and international works.
 It has played a key role in boosting Queensland’s cultural vibrancy over the past decade.
 The 2 million+ visitors who filed through both galleries in 2017 will testify to that!